CodeYourFuture/curriculum/content/guides/deployment-render/connecting-github/index.md

 ![Render homepage](sign-in.png)

-2. Choose Github as your sign in method
+2. Choose GitHub as your sign in method

 ![Sign into Render using GitHub](sign-in-with-github.png)